What is Jeuveau? The “NEWTOX” on the Block

 Does Jeuveau cost the same as BOTOX?

 The cost of Jeuveau will depend entirely on your provider.
-Evolus, the manufacturer of Jeuveau, launched Jeuveau as a purely aesthetic product which may give it more flexibility in pricing because it does not have to contend with government reimbursement.
+Evolus, the manufacturer of Jeuveau, launched Jeuveau as a purely esthetic product which may give it more flexibility in pricing because it does not have to contend with government reimbursement.
 Evolus has stated that they intend to offer Jeuveau at 20%-25% less than the cost of BOTOX to remain competitive.
 The company has also been transparent about seeking a younger audience for its product by marketing with hashtag campaigns to millennials and using bright, bold colors in its print and digital marketing.

 Like the Brilliant Distinctions Rewards Program offered by Allergan, the manufacturer of BOTOX, Jeuveau will offer a rewards program that allows patients to earn points that can be used as cash discounts on future treatments.